SmartUpscale

 Disable blur for all elements (disabled by default)

-Disable blur globally for all elements on the page regardless of current zoom level (equivalent to a corresponding user stylesheet).
+Disables blur globally for all elements on the page regardless of current zoom level (equivalent to a corresponding user stylesheet).
 May cause distortion of images displayed at non-integer zoom levels.

 Limitations

 • The extension only processes images embedded in the page as HTML element IMG.
-The extension does not process images embedded via CSS as background or using :before or :after pseudoelements, since there is no way to reliably determine their in-page size, as well as in terms of performance.
+The extension does not process images embedded via CSS as background or using :before or :after pseudoelements, since there is no reliable way to determine their in-page size, as well as in terms of performance.
 Also, it’s technically possible to disable blur not for specific background image itself, but for the element (or pseudoelement) that has that background image, while a single element may have multiple background images, each with its own scale factor.

 • Dynamic pages changes are tracked partially.
 In particular, resizing individual images via CSS isn’t tracked while resizing via HTML attributes is tracked.